uclab-potsdam/syllabus-site/README.md

 To exclude a section from the navigation menu, include `<!--skipnav-->` at the start of the section.

-### Get started

-1. Download or clone the [GitHub repository](https://github.com/uclab-potsdam/syllabus-site/)
-2. Give your page a title, fill out open graph fields, and adjust theme color in `index.html`
-3. Add your content into `README.md` and `img/`

 ### Things to consider